 =exp⁡-kH(Vk|Ek=ek,j)

-[[Cite and show that this measure is in [1/3,1] for one genotype.
-The interpretation of this measure is that the prediction process is converted to random guessing with uniform probability distribution where average correct prediction probability is \pi.
-This is the reciprocal of Shannon diversity; the average number of genotype predictions that you can randomly equally likely choose from.]]

 In addition, this measure is guaranteed to be between 0 and 1 such that 0 represents no predictability and 1 representing perfect predictability.
 The measure can be thought as mapping the prediction process to a uniform random guessing where the average correct prediction probability is measured by π.

 Estimation of Genotype Entropy

-[[How did we estimate the genotype entropy and conditional specific entropies?]]

-We estimate the genotype entropy using the Shannon’s entropy [35]:
+We estimate the genotype entropy using the Shannon’s entropy [39]:

 HVk=-v∈{0,1,2}p(Vk=v)×log⁡(p(Vk=v))

 Where Vk represents the RV for k^th eQTL variant genotypes and p(Vk=v) represents the probability that Vk takes the value v.
 This probability can be also interpreted as the population frequency of the genotype v at the kth eQTL’s variant locus.
-As the genotypes are discrete valued, the above formula can be computed in a straightforward way by the summation.
+These probabilities are estimated from the distribution of genotypes over all the samples.
+As the genotypes are discrete valued, the above formula can be computed in a straightforward way by the summation after the probabilities are estimated.

-[[Rewrite above; add histogram building.]]

-In the formulations, we also use the conditional specific entropies [35] of the genotypes given the gene expression levels.
+In the formulation for conditional predictability of genotypes given expression levels, we also use the conditional specific entropies [39] of the genotypes given the gene expression levels.
 For this, we use the following formulation:

 HVkEk=ek,j=-v∈{0,1,2}p(Vk=v|Ek=ek,j)×log⁡(pVk=v Ek=ek,j))